Junior Hoilett

 Hoilett made his senior international debut for Canada in 2015.
-He was part of their squad at the CONCACAF Gold Cup in 2017, 2019 and 2021, reaching the semi-finals at the last of those tournaments.
+He was part of their squad at the CONCACAF Gold Cup in 2017, 2019, 2021 and 2023, reaching the semi-finals of the 2021 tournament.
+He was also named to their 2022 FIFA World Cup squad, appearing in all three of Canada's games at the tournament.

 Early life

 Hoilett was born in Brampton, Ontario, one of four children to David and Ingrid Hoilett.
 Both of his parents are of Jamaican descent, with his father hailing from Ocho Rios.
 His father previously worked as a DJ and music promoter.
 He has described his upbringing as "a very sporty childhood", playing against his three siblings in numerous sports.
 Hoilett played both baseball and basketball at youth level before settling on association football at age 11.
 His younger brother Jaineil also became a footballer, playing in Germany at amateur level.
 He played youth soccer in Canada with Brampton Youth SC, CS Azzurri, and Oakville SC.
 He travelled the world with his club and gained attention at a tournament in Wales; he turned down an extended trial with Manchester United to join Blackburn Rovers as he believed he had more chance of breaking into the first team at the latter.
 After taking a year to make the decision to move to England, Hoilett signed for Rovers in 2003.
 After moving to England, he attended St Bede's Roman Catholic High School in Blackburn.